Leapo/ScreenRotationTray/README.md

 * Unchecked: Classic is a simple un-themed menu.

 <b>Animations</b><br>
+Enable or disable animations (May be useful on slower systems).
 * Checked (Default): Enable animations used by the Modern Prompt.
 * Unchecked: Disable animations used by the modern Prompt.